Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Mystic (magic support archetype)

-Primary talent path: Arcane Channel → Mana Well → Protective Ward
+Primary talents: Arcane Channel → Mana Well → Protective Ward

 Gear archetype: Robes + focus staff with mana regen and spell potency (+25% spell power, +18% mana regen)